Yuelioi/docs-v3/Ue/blueprint/en/DMX/Get All Fixtures Of Type.md

 ---
-display_name: Get All Fixtures Of Type
+title: Get All Fixtures Of Type
 order: 32
 ---
 ## Navigation